AgileBioFoundry/multiomicspaper/README.md

 ## Requirements

-Provided notebooks run on two different Jupyter lab kernels, for which we provide a set of requirements in the `kernel_requirements` directory.
+Provided notebooks run on two different Jupyter lab kernels, for which we provide a set of requirements in the [`kernel_requirements`](https://github.com/AgileBioFoundry/multiomicspaper/tree/master/kernel_requirements) directory.

+Running the notebooks requires the [ART](https://github.com/JBEI/ART) and [OMG](https://github.com/JBEI/OMG) libraries.
+In addition, OMG relies on a commercial package [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio?), for which academic licenses are available.
+Academic and commercial [licenses](https://github.com/JBEI/ART#license) for ART are available upon request.

 ## Installation Guide